gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Link with correct flags for a windows resource only binary (ie when neither c nor c++ runtime is required).
 - Provide the correct flags to compile and link against Foundation framework when using objective-c
 - Use mingw under cygwin when target is windows, gcc under cygwin when target is posix
+- Should there be metadata-information about each `ToolChain` (`NativeToolChain`, `JavaToolChain`) so that a platform can know what capabilities it has.

 ### Story: Plugin declares custom language source set